Where to Find the Best Lines this Season

 Despite its reputation as being a resort for big mountain skiers, Treble Cone is also an amazing place to learn to ski or snowboard.
 There is a beginner’s area which offers epic views!
 A rarity on the learners' slopes of other resorts.

-Tip: Book a lesson at the snow sports school, there are classes for all ages and abilities.
+Tip: Book a lesson at the snow sports school, they are renowned for small class sizes so you get more from your instructor.

 Once you’ve mastered the basics and are feeling confident, then venture up the Home Basin Express 6-seater chairlift and make your way down the gentle, winding slopes of Easy Rider.
-If you book a beginner lesson at the Snow Sports School, then chairlift access to Easy Rider is also FREE and included with your lesson!
-Once at the top, a visit to the Altitude Espresso cafe is highly recommended – for both the coffee, the pizza and the view.
+If you book a beginner lesson at the Snow Sports School, Once at the top, a visit to the Altitude Espresso cafe is highly recommended – for both the coffee, the pizza and the view.

 Around 40% of Treble Cone’s trails are suitable for intermediate skiers and riders and offers the longest vertical descent in the Southern Lakes region.